prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

         127.0.0.1       netA

+6. Install composer (`sudo apt install composer`) and run `composer install` in the project folder.

-6. In your browser visit the site `netA/`
+7. In your browser visit the site `netA/`

-7. Not working?
+8. Not working?
 Check apache2's status for errors with

         apachectl -S

-8. Maybe you need to create the file `/etc/apache2/conf-available/fqdn.conf`.
-With `sudoedit` paste
+9. Maybe you need to create the file `/etc/apache2/conf-available/fqdn.conf`.
+With `sudoedit` paste the following line and activate it with `sudo a2enconf /etc/apache2/conf-available/fqdn.conf`

         ServerName localhost

-9. If apache is not running run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2` If mysql not running run `sudo service mysql start`
+10. If apache is not running run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2` If mysql not running run `sudo service mysql start`

-10. If Mysql allows the user root only to be accessed when run by sudo, create an admin account with full rights and no pw. in mysql:
+11. If Mysql allows the user root only to be accessed when run by sudo, create an admin account with full rights and no pw. in mysql:
     `CREATE USER 'admin'@'localhost' IDENTIFIED BY '';`